Yemigunju/Yemigunju/README.md

 - 👋 Hi, I’m @Yemigunju
-- 👀 I’m interested in UI/UX designs and product management
+- 👀 I’m interested in business data analytics
-- 🌱 I’m currently learning Artificial Intelligence
+- 🌱 I’m currently learning to become a professionl data analyst
-- 💞️ I’m looking to collaborate on business, social or educational projects as a UI/UX Designer or a Product manager, I am glad to assist on these roles too
+- 💞️ I’m looking to collaborate on business, social or educational projects as a data anlyst and apply my business acumen, I am glad to assist on these roles too
 - 📫 How to reach me on +2348169675592 or yemigunju0@gmail.com

 <!---